Aya-Ka/restify-demo/README.md

-# gps-tracker-server
+# restify-demo
-The API server of GPS tracker
+A demo for REST API by restify

 ### Prerequisites
 node.js (https://nodejs.org/en/)